 Joel Booth joined the military wanting to be a part of something bigger than himself.
-He became a hospital corpsman because he felt it was a specialty that stood out and he could really make a difference.
+He became a Hospital Corpsman because he felt it was a specialty that stood out and he could really make a difference.
 He loved the brotherhood he developed with his fellow comrades and enjoyed trying to prove himself while out in the field.

 On July 21, 2011, during his first deployment, the career Hospital Corpsman Booth loved so much came to a halt.
-While on a morning patrol supporting the 1st Battalion, 5th Marines, HM Booth stepped on an improvised explosive device (IED) in Helmand Province, Afghanistan.
-The blast caused the destruction of multiple bones in his right foot, and HM Booth recalls being in excruciating pain while directing one of his Marines how to place a tourniquet on his leg.
+While on a morning patrol supporting the 1st Battalion, 5th Marines, HN Booth stepped on an improvised explosive device (IED) in Helmand Province, Afghanistan.
+The blast caused the destruction of multiple bones in his right foot, and HN Booth recalls being in excruciating pain while directing one of his Marines how to place a tourniquet on his leg.

 Once back in the United States, Joel underwent several surgeries to reconstruct his foot.
 After enduring months of pain with little progress in his recovery, doctors amputated Joel’s leg.
 His injury did not quell his desire to serve his country.
 After medically retiring, Joel worked as a government contractor in Afghanistan in 2015.
-There he met his wife, Tasha, who was working as a civilian on the same contract.